konda-kalyan/HLF-Multi-Host-Docker-Swarm/README.md

 Used ‘Docker Swarm’ as container orchestration tool.

+IMPORTANT NOTE: This example sets up network on AWS environment.
+If you are using non-AWS envi then you need to remove AWS references in .env file and docker compose files, and then configure cloud/local settings accordingly

 Follow 'HLF_Multi_Node_Network_Setup_Using_Docker_Swarm.docx' document to setup HLF network.

 Refer 'Adding_new_Organization_dynamically.docx" to add new Organization dynamically to existing running network.
 Please note that 'Adding new Org is working fine almost upto 95%.
 There may be small improments/corrections are required'

-IMPORTANT NOTE: This example sets up network on AWS environment.
-If you are using non-AWS envi then you need to remove AWS references in .env file and docker compose files, and then configure cloud/local settings accordingly
+Refer 'Hyperledger_Explorer_Setup.docx' to setup Hyperledger Explorer for this network

 Queries - Contact at 'konda.kalyan@gmail.com'